Poles Apart

 PTU is using a different strategy.

-With Let’s Go Together we are gathering people of diverse traditions, cultures, economic situations, and other identities to gather to know, work with, and honor one another in public.
+With Let’s Go Together, we are gathering people of diverse traditions, cultures, economic situations, and other identities to get to know, work with, and honor one another in public.

-Seeing how people of diverse traditions can come together for meals, a service day, and a fun public event people can begin to see we are not living in a world defined by two poles, but rather overlapping values and common goals.
+Seeing how people of diverse traditions can come together for meals, a service day, and a fun public event, people can begin to recognize that we are not living in a world defined by two poles, but rather overlapping values and common goals.
 It is easy to get so focused on a polarized world that we continue the polarization in the way we seek to solve it – by focusing people into two groups.

-When people of deeply held beliefs come together in mutual respect the larger community will see a vision, in our local communities, of how we can navigate other differences.
-We then have the chance to see how much we have in common, and that we live not in a two-polar world but a multi-polar world with both differences and commonalities.
+When people of deeply held beliefs come together in mutual respect, the larger community sees a vision, right in their local neighborhood, of how we can navigate other differences, too.
+That gives us a chance to see how much we have in common, and that we live not in a two-polar world but a multi-polar world.
+We all have differences as well as commonalities with each other.

 My first church was deeply troubled, so much so I needed a weekly meeting with a counselor to handle the strain.
 He taught me something important: You can’t always solve a problem by going at it directly.
 When we do, he said, we often activate people’s denial, fears, and competitive nature.
 We make the problem the key issue, instead of our common purpose for gathering into a group in the first place.

-Sometimes, he said, we need to help people solve another problem, have another experience, that can help people put the main issue into a different perspective.
-To create a path to understanding each other about the larger issue and remember all that we have in common.
+Sometimes, he said, we need to help people solve another problem, have another positive experience first, that can help put the main issue into a new perspective.

 And one more thing: We are trying to help people realize that we have more power than we know.
 We can’t change the whole world, but we can change the world where we are.

-When we do, we find that it’s a whole lot of fun as we begin to know each other, again and for the first time.
+When we do, we even find that it’s a whole lot of fun to begin to know each other, again or for the first time.

 Photo by Ricardo Gomez Angel on Unsplash